How to Not Worry and Be Happy

 If you can’t pronounce the ingredients or don’t know what they are, you are eating stuff that IS NOT FOOD.
 Artificial sweeteners and flavors, preservatives, colors, texture enhancers, flavor enhancers—all this stuff can directly affect your brain.
 Further, many people develop allergies to these chemicals, which can cause severe brain fog and difficulty concentrating.

-Over the past decade, food allergies have become an epidemic (or plague).
 Allergy testing and a health improvement program to address allergies can reduce inflammation, allow natural weight loss, and help with everything from digestive stress to brain fog (see here for more information).
-While testing and treatment of allergies can permanently reduce your problems, the do-it-yourself approach can still work wonders:
+While the testing and treatment of allergies can permanently reduce your problems, the do-it-yourself approach can still work wonders:

 Try avoiding the foods below for four weeks.
-I recommend you do it one food group at a time to know what to avoid and what you can still eat.
+I recommend doing it one food group at a time to learn what to avoid and what you can still eat.
 If you notice that you can think more clearly, have a better mood, or that other symptoms improve (joint pain, digestive problems), quit eating that food group.

 Avoid these foods in the order given: